The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-David Hockney's Untitled No. 162, a signed Digital Print from 2009, is estimated to be worth between £22,000 and £30,000.
-This artwork has been sold once at auction on 19th July 2022.
-The average annual growth rate for this artwork is 10%.
-This is a rare artwork with an auction history of one sale.
+David Hockney's Untitled No. 162 (signed), a Digital Print from 2009, is estimated to be worth between £21,000 and £30,000.
+This artwork has an auction history of one sale on 19th July 2022.
+The current average annual growth rate is not available.
+The hammer price over the past five years has varied from £22,627 in August 2022 to £22,627 in August 2022.
 The edition size of this artwork is limited to 25.

 Unlock up-to-the-minute market data on David Hockney's Untitled No. 162, login or create a free account today